 - Bakery products, such as cream-filled pastries, cream pies and chocolate éclairs

-Prevention: Wash hands with soap and water, do not prepare or serve food if you have a nose or eye infection or if you have wounds or skin infections on your hands or wrists.
-Keep the kitchen area clean and keep foods out of the danger zone.
+Prevention: Keep foods out of the temperature danger zone and keep kitchen areas clean.
+Wash hands with soap and water, do not prepare or serve food if you have a nose or eye infection or if you have wounds or skin infections on your hands or wrists.

 E. coli O157:H7